 3. Out of Date Software

-The good news is that, if you run a database-driven site (eg, WordPress blog), much of your site can be backed up via a simple database dump.
-If you’re a cPanel user, you can do that easily with PHPMyAdmin.
-There are also WordPress plugins that can automate the process.
+If you run a database-driven site (eg, WordPress blog), much of your site content can be backed up using a plugin or an easy database dump.

 For other sites, backing up is as simple and easy as logging in via FTP and downloading everything to a folder on your hard drive.